saghirajs/saghirajs/README.md

-- 👋 Hi, I’m @saghirajs I’m currently using G I T L A B
+- 👋 Hi, I’m @saghirajs
 - 👀 I’m interested in AI and web technologies
-- 💞️ I’m looking to collaborate on web projects
+- 💞️ I’m looking to collaborate on tech projects
 - 📫 How to reach me: Email = saghir.ajs@gmail.com; Phone = +22249100824;